TaoTao TBR7 Oil Cooler Unboxing!

 Bit The Bullet, Got An Oil Cooler For My TaoTao TBR7.

-As always, many of my TaoTao TBR7 modifications come from posts about Hawk 250s and Raven 250s.
+As always, many of my TaoTao TBR7 dual-sport motorcycle modifications come from posts about Hawk 250s and Raven 250s.
 So if you are an owner of one of these other bikes, my TBR7 information should apply, including this oil cooler information.

 I mentioned in the past; I had overheating issues with my TBR7.
 Overheated Motorcycle Engine Problem.